Skip to content

 ->needsConfirmation('Repeat password', 'Type it again');

-->labelAction() renders a link next to the label, such as a “Forgot password?” link on a sign-in form.
-Pass the link label and href, and optionally a tab index.
+->labelAction() renders a component next to the label, such as a “Forgot password?” link on a sign-in form.
+It is available on every field.

 PasswordInput::make('password', 'Password')